ysthakur/CMSC417-Notes/content/OSI layers/Link layer/CSMA.md

 ## CSMA for [WiFi](WiFi/WiFi.md)

-Can use Collision Avoidance but not Collision Detection
+802.11 does Collision Avoidance, but cannot do Collision Detection because of these two problems:

-- Cannot detect all collisions
+1. Cannot detect all collisions
+	- Hidden terminal problem
+		- Happens because 802.11 uses physical carrier sensing, which is susceptible to the hidden terminal problem
+		- [Virtual Carrier Sensing](Virtual%20Carrier%20Sensing.md) can help with that
+	- Signal strength fades over distance
+	- (see [WiFi Broadcast Limitations](WiFi/WiFi%20Broadcast%20Limitations.md) for more info)
-- Cannot listen while sending
+2. Cannot listen while sending

-### Hidden Terminal Problem
+	- Strength of received signal is much smaller
+	- Expensive to build hardware that detects collisions